stephanos/subvoc/README.md

 subvoc [![Build Status](https://secure.travis-ci.org/stephanos/subvoc.png)](https://travis-ci.org/stephanos/subvoc)[![Coverage Status](https://coveralls.io/repos/github/stephanos/subvoc/badge.svg?branch=master)](https://coveralls.io/github/stephanos/subvoc?branch=master)
 ======

 This project was created by me to scratch my own itch.
 I love to watch movies and am always keen to expand my vocabulary.
 But it's difficult to notice an unknown word *during* a movie without spoiling the experience.
-That's when `subvoc` was born.
+That's where `subvoc` comes in: search for a movie and discover its vocabulary.

 ## Features